 One way to ensure footage is kept similar to human vision is to calibrate the camera with a universal light source.
 This standardizes the camera’s recording and allows experts to prove that a camera is set correctly to capture human vision.

 Once our camera was calibrated, we went to the accident site and waited until the full darkness of night took over (the accident happened at 9:37pm in December).
 The camera was set up in the driver’s eye position while the driver kept their head to the side.
-When the driver went down the street as Billy did, the camera captured the same driver’s eye perspective as Billy.
+When the driver went down the street as Trevor did, the camera captured the same driver’s eye perspective as Trevor.
 The pedestrians practiced hitting their timing marks and stopped before entering the truck’s lane to stay safe.
 Workers then got into position to stop all unrelated traffic while filming to keep the environment safe.

 While the truck was being set up, the team also prepared an image photometer at the accident site to quantify the exact lighting conditions of the scene.
 This device takes over ten million light measurement readings per second and becomes the foundation of exactly how the video should look when shown to the jury.